itsabdallahserag/catch_a_phish/README.md

 Connected the Profile Tab to display real user data fetched from Firestore.
 Connected the Home Tab Tactical Overview to show real totalScans and threatsBlocked values from Firestore.

+##  15)⚙️ Settings

+The **Settings** tab allows users to customize the application's security and user experience.

+### 🛡️ Security
+- **Real-Time Protection:** Automatically scans URLs before opening them inside the app and blocks malicious websites.
+- **Deep Inspection:** Enables advanced threat analysis for more accurate phishing detection.
+- **SMS Filtering:** Detects and blocks malicious text messages containing suspicious links.

+### 🎨 Preferences
+- **Notifications:** Enables or disables instant security alerts for detected threats.
+- **Dark Mode:** Switches the application between light and dark themes.
+- **Language:** Displays the current application language (ready for future localization support).

+### 📚 Resources
+- **Help Center:** Opens an online help page with usage guides and FAQs.
+- **Privacy Policy:** Opens the application's privacy policy in an in-app WebView.

+All settings are synchronized with **Firebase Firestore**, ensuring that each user's preferences are securely stored and restored across sessions.